|

 wide open spaces to the small city of Uriguiana where I stayed for 1 night.
 I wandered around the streets here for a while, the people

-were asking me if I was Americano, about 6 times in 2 hrs, I am not, so I replied 'no Americano'.
+were asking me if I was American, about 6 times in 2hrs.
+I'm not so I replied 'no Americano'.
 I asked a taxi where

 I could find a restaurant to get something to eat and drink.
 He drove me to a place out in nowhereland that didn't really have any food to eat

-brought out my map and showed them where I crossed the border and told them there was no border police, they were not that impressed, but
+brought out my map and showed them where I crossed the border and told them there were no border police.
+They were not that impressed, but

 stamped my passport and waved me through.
 But then the Argentinian border control wanted to know how I got into Brazil also, so I